 9. Jerusalem and the Passion of Jesus

 10. Apostles’ Early Ministry

 11. Missionary Journeys of Paul 12.
 Roman Empire & Spread of Christianity

 C. Price – The Quentel NASB is by far the most expensive Bible we have ever been a part of producing.
 To achieve our objective of unparalleled quality and legibility we spared no expense in achieving that purpose.
 The largest price increase in this design was the paper.
 Our paper choice was at least twice the cost of any other book we have ever been a part of publishing.
 In fact the cost of the paper is more than the cost of most Bibles!
 So our introductory price really is a bargain.
 We have held this price of $220 because we want this design to be accessible to people who love the Word of God.

 D. Blessing.
-Finally we know that all who read this Bible (or the $1.00 Bibles we sell as well) will be blessed by the person that it discloses, the God-Man Jesus of Nazareth.
+Finally we know that all who read this or any Bible will be blessed by the person that it discloses, the God-Man Jesus of Nazareth.